 Our merry band of Gardeners do a wonderful job of keeping our grounds in pristine condition.
-Once a month they gather to mow and garden and, once complete, to share morning tea together.
+Once a month, on the 3rd Monday, they gather to mow and garden and, once complete, to share morning tea together.
 Extra volunteers are always welcome to assist this team in this most important work of garden maintenance.

 Mini Vinnies is the St Vincent de Paul Conference within Holy Name Primary School.
 It is made up of children from years 5 and 6 and meets weekly on Mondays during the lunch break.

 The meeting opens with prayer and a spiritual reflection.
 The Conference learns about Frederic Ozanam and his work with the poor and reads about social justice issues, and is always keen to raise funds for distribution to the needy.

 The Novena Group was formed in 1981 by the then Parish Priest, Fr Tony Brady, and has functioned continuously ever since.
 A Novena to Our Mother of Perpetual Help is held each Wednesday at 11:15am in the Forster Church, concluding at 12 noon, and is followed by a light luncheon.